RemRinRamChi/accel-point-click/README.md

 # accel-point-click (project-13-b)
-accel-point-click is a Android library for accelerometer-based pointing and clicking with minimal screen occlusion.
+accel-point-click is an Android library for accelerometer-based pointing and clicking.
+The clicking methods were created with minimal screen occlusion in mind.
 It supports:

 2 control modes for pointing:
 - **Velocity-control** - Pointer acts like a ball under the effects of gravity.